-Foley & Small has years of experience handling automobile accident claims.
+Foley & Small has years of experience handling automobile accident and injury claims.
 We have helped injured drivers, passengers and their families during a difficult period of medical treatment and recovery, coordinating insurance and other coverage benefits, dealing with loss of pay claims, issues a permanent impairment and your overall recovery from the difficulties that arise from a motor vehicle accident.

-Foley & Small works with a variety of experts.
+Foley & Small works with a variety of auto accident experts.
 These include accident reconstructionists, civil engineers, safety specialist, human factors experts, doctors and therapists, economists and other damages experts.
 Investigators are often retained to assist in information gathering.

 Foley & Small as experienced attorneys, legal assistants and other staff who work with our clients and their families.
 We help our clients and their families through what can be a difficult time and assist them to return to a normal life.

 • In 2014 there were 32,675 people killed in motor vehicle crashes on U.S. roadways.
 An additional 2.3 million people were injured in crashes in 2014.

 Injuries resulting from motor vehicle crashes remain a major public health problem.
 These injuries cause tremendous human suffering and untold economic costs.
 They can be prevented, or reduced, but only if we understand their type and severity in relation to the characteristics of the crash, vehicles, and persons involved.
 Governmental entities, law enforcement, motor vehicle and equipment manufacturers and others have and will continue to make strides in reducing the number and severity of motor vehicle accidents.

 Beyond these efforts, however, perhaps the greatest and most immediate steps that can be taken to improve motor vehicle safety is improving the quality of the driving employed by each of us in the operation of our car, truck or motorcycle.

 MOTOR VEHICLE DRIVING SAFETY TIPS